-Read about the newest, expanded features in Ermetic’s open source vulnerable-by-design tool for enhancing your security skills
+Read about the newest, expanded features in the Ermetic [now Tenable Cloud Security] open source vulnerable-by-design tool for enhancing your security skills

 Hold on, new?
-Ermetic released CNAPPgoat barely a month ago!
+Ermetic [now Tenable Cloud Security] released CNAPPgoat barely a month ago!
 That’s right, and the feedback has been rather amazing - thank you!

 Our team has been hard at work providing new features to make installing and using CNAPPgoat even easier and expand its coverage of modules and support for cloud providers.

 CNAPPgoat is Tenable Cloud Security’s open-source contribution to the multicloud environment landscape.
 It is a vulnerable-by-design deployment tool tailored for defenders and pentesters.
 By allowing intentional vulnerabilities to be seeded across AWS, Azure and GCP, we aim to provide a realistic setting for practitioners to enhance their skills.

 We’re proud to launch the first batch of scenarios relevant to Google Cloud Platform which is, of course, one of the main cloud service providers used in the market.